ido90/rl-for-real/README.md

 ```
 to train Qwen2.5-3B-Instruct to solve several reasoning tasks (`number_filtering`, `string_insertion`, `family_relationships`, `maze`) and test on the same tasks as well as the additional task of `base_conversion`.

-Using `config/multi_tasks.yaml` as provided should train for ~40min, providing meaningful feedback on wandb after ~20min.
+Using `config/multi_tasks.yaml` as provided should train for ~40min, with meaningful feedback available on wandb ~20min after training begins.

 #### Tasks